 If you want to avoid paying gift taxes on your estate when you pass away, you should consult an experienced estate planning attorney.
 You likely want to maximize what assets your heirs will receive and minimize gift taxes when you die.

-Planning ahead to avoid minimize gift taxes can help you manage your assets well and still ensure you share more of your wealth with your family while also avoiding problems with the IRS.
+Planning ahead to avoid minimizing gift taxes can help you manage your assets well and still ensure you share more of your wealth with your family while also avoiding problems with the IRS.